The Best Tips To Reducing Membership Churn Rate

 Why Understanding Churn Is Important

-To sum it all up, it is in everyone’s financial interest to keep their churn rate as low as possible.
+To sum it all up, it is in everyone’s financial interest to have a low churn rate.
 While it may seem trite in comparison to investing more time into your social mission, the reward will come back ten-fold by keeping your organization financially healthy and supported by engaged, happy members.

 Figure Out Why Churn Is Happening